Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 RBAC reduces the costs that may occur with data breaches, loss of information or product attributes, and unauthorized edits that could be devastating.
 The presence of RBAC reduces the need for IT costs, tech, support, and other administrative needs.

-The operational efficiency that role-based access control creates across the PIM system decreases the time spent on requesting and waiting to access a resource.
+The operational efficiency that role-based access control creates across the PIM system decreases the time of day spent on requesting and waiting to access a resource.
 Its automatic enforcement of security vastly cuts the risk of costly troubleshooting and fixing product data errors.

 3. Efficient onboarding

 New employees can be easily additions to the PIM system.
 Since they’ll need time to acquaint themselves with the company data and policies, RBAC skips the learning curve.
-Administrators can assign new hires relevant roles that establish what data they can access.
+Administrators can assign new hires relevant new roles that establish what data they can access.
 As a result, RBAC saves time on manual administrative work associated with onboarding or even position transfers.

 4. Less risk of internal threats